 - See the new ground floor displays at Kinneil Museum (photo gallery)

 Historic home of the Dukes of Hamilton.
-Dates back to the 15th and 16th centuries.
+Dates back to the 16th century.
 Open on selected days throughout the year.
-Guides from The Friends of Kinneil take people through the House and tell its fascinating story.
+Guides from Historic Environment Scotland and The Friends of Kinneil take people through the House and tell its fascinating story.
 Look out for the rare renaissance wall paintings – said to be the best in Scotland – and the resident ghost.
 Free admission.
 Check with Kinneil Museum for information on the next open days – or click on the link on our homepage.

 - Visit the Kinneil House web page on the Historic Environment Scotland site